ERP Software for Utilities

 The Current State and Key Challenges Affecting ERP Software in the Utilities Industry

-Attacks on utilities can be significant - power outages, damage to critical infrastructure and essential networks, stolen personally identifiable information (PII), and billions of dollars lost to ransom demands and repairs.
-Downtime for utilities companies could also have a detrimental impact and dramatically disrupt society if compromised.
-For example, outages created by cyberattacks can have real human costs on those that rely on water and electricity for survival.
+Attacks on utilities yield severe consequences, including power outages, damage to essential networks, stolen personally identifiable information (PII), and billions of dollars lost to ransom demands and repairs.
+Downtime for utility companies creates detrimental impacts and dramatically disrupts society.

-Despite recent government action like the Biden Administration’s Executive Order and Binding Operational Directive 22-01, many organizations continue to operate without any visibility into the risk associated with their business applications, the Enterprise Resource Planning (ERP) applications that are foundational to running the businesses.
-ERP applications like SAP support essential business functions of the world’s largest organizations, including utility companies.
-In fact, 91% of the top Forbes Global 2000 Utilities run SAP applications.
-However, many CIOs and CISOs often lack knowledge of ERP systems and integrations and don’t understand the criticality and business issues impacted by ERP systems.
+Despite government actions like the Biden Administration’s Executive Order and Binding Operational Directive 22-01, many organizations continue to operate without visibility into the risk associated with their Enterprise Resource Planning (ERP) applications.
+ERP applications like SAP support the essential business functions of the world’s largest organizations.
+Over 91% of the top Forbes Global 2000 Utilities run SAP applications.
+However, CIOs and CISOs often lack specific knowledge of ERP system integrations and the business issues impacted by unprotected application layers.

 How Technology Affects the Utilities Industry